Wondering how to get ahead of the competition? Here is one way to accomplish that! ⚔️

 To measure how your campaign fared, you must go back to your goals.
 If the purpose of your PR plan is to improve your startup brand awareness, listen to the chatter on social media about your brand and determine the overall sentiment of their posts.

-All of these metrics help you generate insights about your brand’s current state and provide you with information on how you could move forward with your marketing strategy.
+All of these metrics help you generate insights about your brand’s current state and provide you with information on how you could move forward with your unique marketing strategy.

 An effective PR campaign requires meticulous planning and research to get it right.
 The steps above should help you get in the right direction with your public relations plan.
 This way, you can get the recognition your startup deserves from your audience.

 More importantly, you need to launch campaigns using insights from your previous ones consistently.
 You must know that public relations are not a one-time deal.
 It requires constant effort from your startup to strengthen your brand and help you eventually generate sales.

 Ultimately, your startup should strive for long-term growth.
-And this can be achieved by developing a marketing plan and a SaaS SEO strategy that will constantly improve your PR plan, among other campaigns you have.
+This can be achieved by developing a marketing plan and a SaaS SEO strategy that will constantly improve your PR plan, among other campaigns you have.